imBAOSS/Dappergram/notes/progress_log.md

 - NavBarContainer is not passed in as a component within root.jsx.
 Is this a problem?
 - profile to guest profile navigation doesn't work, guest profile navigation from any other url works.
 **BUG** - Update: Navigation from profile router to guest router has been fixed.
 A new bug was introduced however.
 When clicking between profile to profile, or somewhere else to profile, there's a flicker that looks like a double render of the profile page component.

+== Extrapolate photoFeed logic into it's own component.
+Pass in user as a prop to ProfilePhotos...
+Extrapolate component for profile header as well.

 **BUG** Another bug: Visiting other profiles sometimes leaves remnants of previous profile's photo feed.
 - Possible solution - clear feed on leave?